I wish I would have taken a picture – or better yet, a video – of the chicken dance I did for my 7-year-old son the other day in the sink.

 When I first posted about this way back, 3 years ago, it was a revelation to some.
 They had never thought of it.

 I use my kitchen shears to cut breast meat out of a raw, thawed whole chicken.
-It’s sloppy and clearly the work of an unskilled butcher, but it works – I get enough chicken chunks to freeze a bag for an easy stir fry (veggie heavy) or a pasta toss, and then I put the bones into homemade stock and I still get at least two cups of meat.
+It’s sloppy and clearly the work of an unskilled butcher, but it works – I get enough chicken chunks to freeze a bag for an easy stir fry (veggie heavy) or a pasta toss, and then I make homemade chicken stock with the bones and I still get at least two cups of meat.

 In the photo above, you can see my hack job, plus another raw chicken, plus bones from a roast chicken at dinner underneath.
 Yes, you can mix raw and cooked bones, and even bones from people’s plates if you want.
 The long, hot cooking will kill any germs.
 (Like I say in the original stock making post, be sure to read my disclaimer and remember that I don’t know what I’m talking about at all!)